changesets/action/README.md

 You also need to check `Allow GitHub Actions to create and approve pull requests` in your repositories Actions settings.

-### Triggering other workflows

-When using the built-in `GITHUB_TOKEN`, tags, releases and some pull request events created by this action won't trigger other workflows.
-From the [GitHub Docs docs](https://docs.github.com/en/actions/writing-workflows/choosing-when-your-workflow-runs/triggering-a-workflow#triggering-a-workflow-from-a-workflow):

-> When you use the repository's `GITHUB_TOKEN` to perform tasks, events triggered by the `GITHUB_TOKEN`, will not create a new workflow run.
-This prevents you from accidentally creating recursive workflow runs.

-To fix this, you should use a [Personal Access Token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) or a [GitHub App token](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/making-authenticated-api-requests-with-a-github-app-in-a-github-actions-workflow) for this action.
-You also need to set the `commitMode` input to `github-api`.

-This is useful when using this action for [managing applications or non-npm packages](https://github.com/changesets/changesets/blob/main/docs/versioning-apps.md), and using tag or release triggers for custom release workflows.

 ### Example workflow:

 #### Without Publishing